-Check retaining springs condition and replace if necessary.
+Check retaining springs and heat shields condition and replace if necessary.

 The exhaust system is designed to reduce noise and to improve the total performance of the engine.
-Modification may be in violation of local laws.
+Modification may be in violation of local laws

 NOTICE If any exhaust system component is removed, modified or damaged, severe engine damage may result.